VeryCrazyDog/native-promise-util/doc/map.md

 The mapper function for a given item is called as soon as possible, that is, when the promise for that item's index in the input array is fulfilled.
 It means that `.map` can be used for concurrency coordination unlike `Promise.all`.

+The `input` iterable is not modified, the array resolved from returned promise preserves the original `input` order.

 ## Map option: concurrency